-The Town of Easton receives fire protection from two agencies, the Easton Fire Department, and the Easton Volunteer Fire Company No. 1 Inc. These agencies operate as one cohesive unit while training and responding to calls.
+The Town of Easton receives fire protection from two agencies, the Easton Fire Department, and the Easton Volunteer Fire Company No. 1, Inc. These agencies operate as one cohesive unit while training and responding to calls.
 The Chief Officers of the Volunteer Fire Company are the Chiefs of both agencies.

 The Easton Volunteer Fire Company No. 1, Inc. was established in 1921.
 Since then, it has provided continuous fire protection to the Town of Easton.
-Currently there are more than 20 active firefighters serving in the Fire Company.
+Currently there are 15 active firefighters serving in the Fire Company.
 These volunteers come from a wide cross-section of Easton's community and spend countless hours training for and responding to a wide variety of calls for help.
-The elected line officers in 2017/2018 were Chief Steven Waugh and 1st
+The elected line officers in 2018/2019 were Chief Steven Waugh and 1st Assistant Chief Greg Fracassini.
+The Fire Company executive officers in 2018/2019 were President David Wheatly, Vice President Jim Girardi, Secretary Lucy Crossman, and Treasurer Joe Puchalski.